ruthresh1/dsaNotes/algorithms/sorting/README.md

 ### Quick sort
 * the most widely used sorting algorithm (as a part of Tim sort)
 * is not stable but is inplace
+* there are different ways to partition (lomuto, hoare's)

 ```java
 static void quickSort(int[] arr, int low, int high) {